 This project began in the summer of 2015, when six Misericordia University students worked closely to develop a public history exhibit that showcased social life in post-WWII Pittston, PA.
 The project was generously funded by a presidential initiative, under the leadership of Dr. Thomas Botzman, to foster mentorship between faculty members and undergraduates in a Summer Research Fellowship (SSRF) Program.
 With support from Arts & Sciences Dean Russ Pottle, the project took shape under the direction of Dr. Jennifer Black, Assistant Professor of History & Government.
 Dr. Black worked directly with Ron Faraday, Director of the Greater Pittston Historical Society and Misericordia Alum, to plan and shape the work undertaken by her students over the course of ten weeks that summer.
 Our first online exhibit, Mining the Past, showcases the work of that first group of students.

-Since then, the public history endeavors at Misericordia University have taken a variety of shapes, including oral histories and other service-oriented historical research for the Greater Pittston Historical Society and the Center for Nursing History at Misericordia.
-Our most recent online exhibit, Ambassadors of Goodwill, examines the peace activism of the American Friends Service Committee in the twentieth century.
-Elsewhere on the website, we also feature students’ professional experiences at internship sites in the local Wyoming Valley, Baltimore, and Washington, DC.
+Since then, the public history endeavors at Misericordia University have taken a variety of shapes, including oral histories and other service-oriented historical research.
+We also feature students’ professional experiences at internship sites in the local Wyoming Valley, Baltimore, and Washington, DC.

 View Contributors to:

-Jennifer M. Black is Assistant Professor of History & Government at Misericordia University in Dallas, PA.
+Jennifer M. Black is Associate Professor of History & Government at Misericordia University in Dallas, PA.
 She holds a PhD in American History and Visual Culture from the University of Southern California, as well as a BA in Art History and an MA in Public History.
 She joined the faculty at MU in 2014, after working as a public history consultant for the American Society of Mechanical Engineers.
-Dr. Black’s contributions to this site include editing Mining the Past (2015), the NEPA Oral Histories (2015), Main Street Pittston (2016), the Interns’ Corner, and Ambassadors of Goodwill (2017).
 She can be found on the web at: jennifermblack.org.

 We would like to express their gratitude to those who supported the projects and student research featured here:

-To the members of the Misericordia University Administration & Faculty who supported these projects: Dr. Thomas Botzman, Dr. Russ Pottle, Dr. Cosima Weise, Dr. David Wright
+To the members of the Misericordia University Administration & Faculty who supported these projects: Drs.
+Thomas Botzman, Russ Pottle, Cosima Weise, Heidi Manning, Patricia Thatcher, David Rehm, David Wright, & Christopher Stevens

-To Misericordia University Staff for additional support: Jessica Garner; Elizabeth Kavanaugh; Maureen Cech; and the Marketing, IT, Facilities, and Campus Safety staffs of Misericordia University.
+To Misericordia University Staff for additional support: Elizabeth Kavanaugh; Maureen Cech; and the Marketing, IT, Facilities, and Campus Safety staffs of Misericordia University.

-Special consideration is also due to: Barbara Soyka; Donna Snelson; Noreen O’Connor; and the staffs of the Greater Pittston Historical Society, the American Friends Service Committee Archives, and the Misericordia University Archives.
+Special consideration is also due to: Barbara Soyka; Donna Snelson; Noreen O’Connor; Jessica Garner; and the staffs of the Greater Pittston Historical Society, the American Friends Service Committee Archives, the Anthracite Heritage Museum, and the Misericordia University Archives.